 The frequency with which people with psychotic disorders have co-occurring substance use disorders is high.
 Research shows that as many as three-fourths of people with psychotic disorders also have a substance use disorder at some point in their lifetimes.

 Typically, substance use and psychotic disorders are treated with separate but integrated services.
 This means people with dual diagnoses see different clinicians that are part of the same treatment team.
 In integrated approaches, therapists, psychiatrists, case managers and other team members communicate with one another and coordinate interventions.

 People with co-occurring disorders usually participate in both mental health and substance use treatment groups.
 Individual therapy often incorporates motivational enhancement approaches that are more effective for people with dual diagnoses.
 Sometimes, medication management is used to address both psychotic and substance use disorders through the use of replacement or agonist medications like buprenorphine and naltrexone.

-If you or someone you know deals with drug or alcohol abuse alongside psychosis or another mental health disorder and is looking for this kind of treatment, contact The Recovery Village today.
+If you or someone you know deals with drug or alcohol abuse alongside a psychotic disorder or another mental health condition and is looking for this kind of treatment, contact The Recovery Village today.
 A representative can talk to you about services that can prevent hospitalization and promote a good quality of life for people with dually-diagnosed disorders.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.